 Step 2.
 Where's my stock?

-This is an intermediate step in our step-by-step Stock Recovery process to help you find it, protect it, and prevent double taxation.
+Part of our step-by-step Stock Recovery process to find it, protect it, and help you avoid double taxation.
 If you haven't gone through the previous steps, start here: Employee Stock

 Finding your stock

 Given the spinoffs over the years (Agilent, Keysight, HPE, DXC, Micro Focus, and Perspecta) -- and the number of Transfer Agents and Plan Administrators involved (not to mention any Brokerages that you may have used) -- it is very possible that your employee stock is not all in one place.
 For example, spinoff shares don't always all wind up in the same place as the parent shares.

-Members report that a Plan Administrator or Brokerage may turn stock over to a state government as abandoned property -- which can be very difficult to retrieve.
+Members report that a Plan Administrator or Brokerage may turn stock over to a state government as unclaimed property -- which can be very difficult to retrieve.
 (Checking your accounts online every month does not prevent this.)

 Different divisions of the same financial companies -- Fidelity, Merrill Lynch, Morgan Stanley, Wells Fargo, etc. -- have performed Transfer Agent or Plan Administrator roles at various times for the HP-related companies.
 This affects how (or if) they track your cost-basis information, how they handle spinoffs, and how (or if) they report transactions in your account to the IRS.